hphelion/documentation/moonshot/manage.administration-dashboard.setting-tab.md

 The different Log levels are as follows:

-* **Debug**— Writes the most detailed log file messages.
+* **Debug**: Writes the most detailed log file messages.

-* **Info**— writes informational, warning, error, and critical messages to the log file.
+* **Info**: Writes informational, warning, error, and critical messages to the log file.

-* **Warning**— writes warning, error, and critical messages to the log file.
+* **Warning**: Writes warning, error, and critical messages to the log file.
 Informational messages are not written.

-* **Error**— Writes error and critical messages to the log file.
+* **Error**:  Writes error and critical messages to the log file.
 Informational and warning messages are not written.

-* **Critical**— Writes only critical messages to the log file.
+* **Critical**: Writes only critical messages to the log file.
 Informational, error, and warning messages are not written.

 The default log level is Info.
 To change the default, select a log level from the drop down list.